rezaloo75/konnect/README.md

 4. All ACME Bank employees are able to view all services in the Konnect ServiceHub Common catalogue.
 5. Users who are in the IdP Retail dev group of ACME Bank are able to see and access the Retail Sandbox Runtime Group in Runtime Manager.
 They are thus able to:
     1. Start/stop Kong Gateway runtime instances that are associated with this runtime group.
 In practical terms this means these users may obtain a runtime group provisioning key for the Retail Sandbox Runtime Group to attach a new data plane to this group.
-    2. Deploy their Services from ServiceHub to this runtime group
+    2. Associate subsets of configuration from this runtime group with the services in the Service Catalogues that they have access to, which for them is the Retail and Common service catalogues.
 6. Users who are in the IdP Investment dev group of ACME Bank are able to see and access the Investment Sandbox Runtime Group in Runtime Manager.
 They are thus able to:
     1. Start/stop Kong Gateway runtime instances that are associated with this runtime group.
 In practical terms this means these users may obtain a runtime group provisioning key for the Investment Sandbox Runtime Group to attach a new data plane to this group.
-    2.Deploy their Services from ServiceHub to this runtime group
+    2. Associate subsets of configuration from this runtime group with the services in the Service Catalogues that they have access to, which for them is the Investment and Common service catalogues.
 7. Users who are in the ACME Operations IdP group are able to see and access the Production Runtime Group in Runtime Manager.
 They are thus able to: :
     1. Start/stop Kong Gateway runtime instances that are associated with this runtime group.
 In practical terms this means these users may obtain a runtime group provisioning key for the Production Runtime Group to attach a new data plane to this group.
-    2. Deploy any Service to which they have Deploy access from ServiceHub to this runtime group
+    2. Associate subsets of configuration from this runtime group with the services in the Service Catalogues that they have access to, which for them is the Investment, Retailm and Common service catalogues.

-Note that at this point, no Operations user has access to any Service Catalogue, hence, to allow for the operations teams to be able to deploy the services to production, we need to setup the following permission to enable point 7.2 above:
+Note that at this point, no Operations user has access to any Service Catalogue, hence, to allow for the operations teams to be able to associate configuration from the production runtime group to ACME's services, we need to setup the following permission to enable point 7.2 above:

 ```
 apiVersion: konnect.kong.io/v1